m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 -----------------------------------

-***I will be breaking this into 3 broad stages.***
+***I will be breaking this into 3 broad stages***

 1. Setting up a Message Transport System (MTS) aka SMTP server (Postfix).
 2. Setting up an IMAP server (Dovecot), configuring TLS Encryption and configuring a Desktop client.
 3. Setup SPF/DKIM records with postfix for improved/best delivery.

-__Note: For this example i'ved used the following and would recommend a similar setup-->__
+__Note: For this example i'ved used the following and would recommend a similar setup -->__

   * Ubuntu 20.04LTS as my distro.
   * Gmail as the testing mail service.
   * Namecheap as my domain hosting provider.
   * Thunderbird as my desktop client for testing.
   * GoPhish/CobaltStrike as my phish client.
   * Disabled any firewall rules against ports 25,587,80,443,465,143,993,110,995.

 _________________________________________________________________________________________________

-## __STAGE 1__ :
+## __STAGE 1__

-## Setting up a Message Transport System (MTS) aka SMTP server (Postfix).
+## Setting up a Message Transport System (MTS) aka SMTP server (Postfix)

-Postfix is a light , easy to use MTS which serves 2 primary purposes:
+Postfix is a light, easy to use MTS which serves 2 primary purposes:
 - Transporting email messages from a mail client/mail user agent (MUA) to a remote SMTP server.
 - Accepts emails from other SMTP servers.

 We will configure postfix for a single domain in this tutorial.
 Before we install postfix note to do the following before.

-### Set Hostname and DNS records.
+### Set Hostname and DNS records

-Postfix uses the server’s hostname to identify itself when communicating with other MTAs.
+Postfix uses the server's hostname to identify itself when communicating with other MTAs.
 A hostname could be a single word or a FQDN.

-_Note: We will use example.com as our registered domain as an example here_.
+_Note: We will use `example.com` as our registered domain as an example here_.

-Make sure your hostnames set to a FQDN such as __mail.example.com__ by using the command:

-`sudo hostnamectl set-hostname mail.example.com`
+Make sure your hostnames set to a FQDN such as `mail.example.com` by using the command: `sudo hostnamectl set-hostname mail.example.com`

 Gracefully reboot your server using `init 6` after.

-**Set up DNS records:**
+**Set up DNS records**

-- MX records tell other MTA's that your mail server __mail.example.com__ is responsible for email delivery for your domain name.
+MX records tell other MTA's that your mail server `mail.example.com` is responsible for email delivery for your domain name.

 ```
 MX record    @           mail.example.com